 - Do not give in to the urge to sleep.
 Go to bed only after sunset in your destination country.

-- Stay as far as possible in daylight.
+- Try to stay in daylight.
 Light inhibits the production of the hormone melatonin, which makes you tired and gets your body ready for sleep.

 Before the trip